sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 string[] tag
 ```

-Only count Clients that have these tags.
+Only count clients that have these tags.

 ### Security